CapeSepias/phone-call-dialer/README.md

 ## How to use

-1. Download the sample form [extras/sample-form](https://github.com/surveycto/phone-call-dialer/raw/master/extras/test-form/Call%20phone%20number.xlsx) from this repo and upload it to your SurveyCTO server.
+1. Download the sample form [extras/sample-form](https://github.com/surveycto/phone-call-dialer/raw/master/extras/sample-form/Phone%20call%20dialer.xlsx) from this repo and upload it to your SurveyCTO server.
-1. Download the [phone-call-dialer.fieldplugin.zip](https://github.com/surveycto/phone-call-dialer/raw/master/phone-call-dialer.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.
+1. Download the [phone-call-dialer.fieldplugin.zip](https://github.com/surveycto/phone-call-dialer/raw/master/phone-call-dialer.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
 1. Make sure to provide the correct parameters (see below).

 ## Parameters